finding-Mimo/sql-data-warehouse-project/README.md

 📖 Project Overview
 This project involves:

-Data Architecture: Designing a Modern Data Warehouse Using Medallion Architecture Bronze, Silver, and Gold layers.
+1.Data Architecture: Designing a Modern Data Warehouse Using Medallion Architecture Bronze, Silver, and Gold layers.
-ETL Pipelines: Extracting, transforming, and loading data from source systems into the warehouse.
+2.ETL Pipelines: Extracting, transforming, and loading data from source systems into the warehouse.
-Data Modeling: Developing fact and dimension tables optimized for analytical queries.
+3.Data Modeling: Developing fact and dimension tables optimized for analytical queries.
-Analytics & Reporting: Creating SQL-based reports and dashboards for actionable insights.
+4.Analytics & Reporting: Creating SQL-based reports and dashboards for actionable insights.

 🎯 This repository is an excellent resource for professionals and students looking to showcase expertise in:

-SQL Development
+1.SQL Development
-Data Architect
+2.Data Architect
-Data Engineering
+3.Data Engineering
-ETL Pipeline Developer
+4.ETL Pipeline Developer
-Data Modeling
+5.Data Modeling
-Data Analytics
+6.Data Analytics

 🚀 Project Requirements
-Building the Data Warehouse (Data Engineering) Objective
+Building the Data Warehouse (Data Engineering)

+Objective:-
 Develop a modern data warehouse using SQL Server to consolidate sales data, enabling analytical reporting and informed decision-making.

-Specifications
+Specifications:-
 Data Sources: Import data from two source systems (ERP and CRM) provided as CSV files.
 Data Quality: Cleanse and resolve data quality issues prior to analysis.
 Integration: Combine both sources into a single, user-friendly data model designed for analytical queries.